brucek/trolly/README.md

 This project uses Mocha to run your unit tests, it uses Karma as the test runner, it enables the feature that you are able to render your tests to the browser (e.g: Firefox, Chrome etc.).

-To run the tests in the project, just simply `run npm karma:browser`.
-If you have Chrome installed, it will be automatically launched as a test service for you.
-PhantomJs are used to run karma server side.
-Just simply `run npm karma:server`
+To run the tests in the project, just simply `run npm test:browser`.

-To keep watching your test suites that you are working on, simply do `run npm karma:watch` for client side.
-Or `run npm mocha:server` to keep watching the unit tests on the server.
+To keep watching your test suites that you are working on, simply do `run npm test:watch`.

-## Browser Tests

-The browser spec runner can be opened in a browser to run your tests.
-For it to work, you must first run `npm run mocha:browser`, and then open port 8080 in your browser.
-Example: `localhost::8080`

 ## Coveralls